SAP Articles

 5. Critical Path Method (CPM) for Identifying Key Tasks

-🔹 Example: In a SAP Business One rollout, data migration was on the critical path, but reporting wasn’t.
-The team prioritized migration, so the project stayed on track.
+Example: In a SAP Business One project, data migration was critical, but reports weren’t.
+The team put migration first, keeping things on track.

 6. Capacity Planning for Future Resource Needs